 Chatbots have a ton of benefits to them.

-Customers are able to get serviced in under 24 hours, without having to wait for a human rep. They are also able to browse through a catalog and order the product using a chatbot.
+Customers are able to get serviced in under 24 hours, without having to wait for a human rep on the phone or a live chat widget.
+They are also able to browse through a catalog and order the product using a chatbot.

 It also saves the customer so much time.
 Data shows that average response times for live chat are 2 minutes versus 10 hours for social and 17 hours for email.

-chatbots provide a really fun way for customers to interact with a brand.
+chatbots provide a really fun way for customers to interact with a business that’s much more effective than phone, email or live chat.
 And it’s a way for a brand to showcase its values, products, and services without being salesy.

 Check out this example from Sigstr:

-34% of retail customers say that they would rather speak with a chatbot than a live rep (Statista).
+34% of retail customers say that they would rather speak with a chatbot than a customer service rep on the phone or on live chat (Statista).

 you can use a chatbot 24/7 without having to hire customer service reps to work during odd hours of the night.
 Businesses report up to 30% savings using chatbots (IBM).

-Chatbots can send messages that contain text, GIF, images, and even videos.
+Chatbots can send messages that contain text, GIF, images, news articles, blog posts, and even videos.

-Chatbots can also send automated flows and bring your users through marketing funnels.
+Chatbots can also send automated flows and bring your customer through marketing funnels.

 And perhaps the most powerful feature for eCommerce brands is that chatbots can also display your catalog and help a customer make a purchase.

 Lego has built out a chatbot that they call “Ralph”.
-It created a simple and effective shopping experience for the user by providing personalized recommendations and even has the ability to process orders right on Facebook Messenger.
+It created a simple and effective shopping experience for the customer by providing personalized recommendations and even has the ability to process orders right on Facebook Messenger (something that’s definitely not possible on a live chat widget.

 Ralph is so successful that it is driving over 25% of all social media sales and provides a conversion that’s 8.4 times higher than Facebook ads.